tikv/deep-dive-tikv/src/key-value-engine/introduction.md

   with the database.

-In this chapter, we will do a comparison between two well-known data storage models and guide you through the storage engine used in TiKV.
+In this chapter, we will do a comparison between two well-known data structures and guide you through the storage engine used in TiKV.